 Market Risk.
 The values of the Fund's holdings could decline generally or could underperform other investments.
-In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve, and/or other government actors, such as raising interest rates, could cause volatility in global financial markets and negative sentiment, which could result in losses.
-Market developments may also cause the Fund's investments to become less liquid and cause the Fund to encounter difficulties in timely honoring redemptions.
+In addition, there is a risk that policy changes by the U.S. Government, Federal Reserve, and/or other government actors could cause volatility in global financial markets and negative sentiment, which could have a negative impact on the Fund and could result in losses.
+Geopolitical and other risks, including environmental and public health risks may add to instability in world economies and markets generally.
+Changes in value may be temporary or may last for extended periods.
+Further, the Fund is susceptible to the risk that certain investments may be difficult or impossible to sell at a favorable time or price.
+Market developments may also cause the Fund's investments to become less liquid and subject to erratic price movements.

 High Portfolio Turnover Risk.
-The Fund may incur high turnover rates, which may increase the Fund's brokerage commission costs and negatively impact the Fund's performance.
+The Fund may incur high portfolio turnover rates, which may increase the Fund's brokerage commission costs and negatively impact the Fund's performance.
 Such portfolio turnover also may generate net short-term capital gains.

 Valuation Risk.
 Independent market quotations for certain investments held by the Fund may not be readily available, and such investments may be fair valued or valued by a pricing service at an evaluated price.
 These valuations involve subjectivity and different market participants may assign different prices to the same investment.
-As a result, there is a risk that the Fund may not be able to sell an investment at the price assigned to it by the Fund.
+As a result, there is a risk that the Fund may not be able to sell an investment at the price assigned to the investment by the Fund.
 In addition, the securities in which the Fund invests may trade on days that the Fund does not price its shares; as a result, the value of Fund shares may change on days when investors cannot purchase or sell their Fund holdings.